 It may also be helpful for residents to tell their doctor or primary health-care provider about the increased rates of these three cancers for those who have lived in the area for 10 or more years.
 Your doctor can then take this information into account for your individual care plan based on your medical history and situation

 For personal health questions or to discuss early breast cancer screening, current and former residents are encouraged to contact their doctor.
 To find out where you can access a family doctor or to speak to a registered nurse about health-related issues, residents can also call Alberta Health Services:

-After receiving the survey responses, the Ministry of Health will analyze the data to understand more about what factors may have contributed to higher rates of the 3 types of cancer.
+The Ministry of Health is analyzing the data from the resident survey to understand more about what factors may have contributed to higher rates of the 3 types of cancer.
 A final report will be prepared and released to the community.

 Preliminary health assessment